KernFerm/VS-Code-Installer/README.md

 ## Prerequisites

-- Python 3.11.6 installed on your machine
+- Python 3.11.9 installed on your machine
 - If you don't have `Python` installed, use this installer in the repo:
-  1. `install_python.bat`
+  1. `python3119.bat`
-  2. Run the `install_python.bat` and follow the prompts that appear during installation.
+  2. Run the `python3119.bat` and follow the prompts that appear during installation.
   3. After installation, open `CMD.exe` and type:
      ```
      python --version